Docs

 This is the richest offline inspection path.
 Use it when:

-• you want deterministic artifacts for later review
+• deterministic artifacts for later review are needed

-• you want to inspect the same trace bundle shape that Test UI reads
+• inspecting the same trace bundle shape that Test UI reads

-If you produce multiple traces in one test, name them with txs.giveName(...) so exported artifacts stay readable.
+When multiple traces are produced in one test, name them with txs.giveName(...) so exported artifacts stay readable.

 Saved trace bundles use one <test-name>_trace.json file per executed test and a sibling contracts/ directory with shared contract metadata.
 Relative paths are resolved from the project root.

-See Saved Trace Bundles for the file layout and JSON schema overview.
+See the saved trace bundles page for the file layout and JSON schema overview.

 Acton also supports step-by-step transaction-chain control through testing.createTraceIterationCursor() and TxCursor.
-This is separate from the DAP debugger: it lets you decide when later hops in a transaction chain execute.
+This is separate from the DAP debugger: it controls when later hops in a transaction chain execute.

-• inspect intermediate state after the first hop
+• inspecting intermediate state after the first hop

-• stop when a specific downstream message appears
+• stopping when a specific downstream message appears

 This mechanism is available in local emulation workflows and is useful in tests or locally emulated scripts.

-These workflows matter when the bug depends on real or previously prepared state, not just on a fresh local test.
+These workflows matter when the bug depends on real or previously prepared state, not only on a fresh local test.

 Retrace: closest to a real historical transaction

-Use acton retrace when the bug already happened on-chain and you want the closest Acton reproduction of that exact transaction.
+Use acton retrace when the bug already happened on-chain and the closest Acton reproduction of that exact transaction is needed.

 acton retrace <HASH>